 the alternator output feed directly to the battery bank and either convert

-operated amp meter which doesn't require the entire output of the
+amp meter which doesn't require the entire output of the alternator to feed

 An easy way to check if the above original harness is your problem is to